Compare smaller broadband provider's offers

 Small providers usually offer a stripped-down service, largely focused on broadband and calls.

 That means that, unlike with some bigger broadband suppliers, you're not paying a higher monthly premium that includes the cost of 'free' services such as priority ticket booking, sports channels or subsidised movie downloads.

 Direct Save Telecom touts itself as offering the UK's cheapest line rental.
-If you pay a year in advance, it works out the best part of £5 cheaper than some providers.
+If you pay a year in advance, it works out to be cheaper than some providers.

 Satellite broadband, which enables you to get online anywhere in the world irrespective of coverage or network infrastructure, is a service solely offered by smaller providers.

-If you want the UK's very fastest speeds, such as Virgin Media's high-end 156Mbps service or the limited-availability BT Infinity 160Mbps product, you'll need to sign up for a larger carrier.
+If you want the UK's very fastest speeds, such as Virgin Media's high-end 200Mbps service or the limited-availability BT Infinity 330Mbps product, you'll need to sign up for a larger carrier.

 Although some smaller carriers use BT's fibre infrastructure, which enables them to offer speeds of up to 76Mbps, the fastest speeds that BT can offer are only available to BT customers.

 2. There's less scope to bundle together multiple services and save money

 Sign up for a larger provider and you can bundle your TV with your broadband, home phone and mobile phone, and you'll pay less for each service than if you signed up for them from individual providers.

 Small broadband providers' range of services is much more limited, however, so there's less chance to make those sort of savings.